Betty Woodman

 Betty Woodman working on drawing for "Bronze Bench #1," 1999.

-Numerous awards followed including National Endowment for the Arts Fellowships in 1980 and 1986.
-In 1992, Woodman had solo exhibitions at the Wadsworth Atheneum, Hartford, Connecticut and Institute of Contemporary Art, Philadelphia.
-She received a Rockefeller Foundation Fellowship at the Bellagio Study Center, Bellagio, Italy in 1995 and had her first major international solo museum exhibition at the Stedelijk Museum, Amsterdam in 1996.
-From 1998 until her death, she lived and worked between New York and Antella.
+Woodman was the recipient of numerous awards including National Endowment for the Arts Fellowships in 1980 and 1986.
+In 1992, she had solo exhibitions at the Wadsworth Atheneum, Hartford, Connecticut and Institute of Contemporary Art, Philadelphia.
+She received a Rockefeller Foundation Fellowship to work at the Bellagio Study Center, Bellagio, Italy in 1995 and had her first major international museum solo exhibition at the Stedelijk Museum, Amsterdam in 1996.
 Woodman was the subject of the first solo exhibition by a living woman artist at the Metropolitan Museum of Art, New York in 2006.
 She received honorary doctorates from the Nova Scotia College of Art and Design in 2006, University of Colorado in 2007 and Rhode Island School of Design in 2009, as well as the Brooklyn Museum Modernism Award for Lifetime Achievement in 2008.
-Woodman completed major commissions at the U.S. Embassy in Beijing for the State Department’s Art in Embassies program in 2008 and the U.S. Courthouse in Jefferson City, Missouri through the General Services Administration in 2012.
-Major solo exhibitions followed at the Institute of Contemporary Arts, London in 2016 and K11 Art Foundation, Shanghai in 2018.
+Woodman completed major commissions at the U.S. Embassy in Beijing, China for the State Department’s Art in Embassies program in 2008 and the U.S. Courthouse in Jefferson City, Missouri through the General Services Administration in 2012, and the Liverpool Biennale in 2016.
+Major solo exhibitions followed at the Institute of Contemporary Arts, London in 2016 and K11 Art Foundation, Shanghai, China in 2018.

 Betty Woodman in studio.